Sense Making and Divination in Bali - Galungan Festival

 Ian Rowen, PhD, is Associate Professor and Inamori Frontier Fellow at the Institute for Advanced Study, Kyushu University.

 First drawn to Bali at the age of 15, he performed Balinese gamelan music while earning his BA degrees in mathematics and East Asian Studies at the University of California Santa Cruz, and his PhD in Geography at the University of Colorado Boulder.
 A Fulbright Scholar, he is fluent in Mandarin Chinese, conversant in Bahasa Indonesia, and a student of the tarot, I Ching, and non-dual Shaiva tantra.
 His books have been published by Cornell and Columbia University Presses.
-The first Asia-based representative of the Burning Man Project, he has built large-scale divination-themed interactive art including Enlightenment and Taiwan Temple Market.
+The first Asia-based representative of the Burning Man Project, he has created large-scale divination-themed interactive art including Enlightenment and Taiwan Temple Market.

 He is delighted to share this once-in-a-lifetime experience with new and old friends.